kgoderis/openhab-core/bundles/org.openhab.core.ai/doc/BRAIN_PLAN.md

     - [x] Implement error handling and connection testing

 **Implementation Notes:**
-- All local LLM providers use HTTP client and Jackson for JSON processing
+- All local Tool providers use HTTP client and Jackson for JSON processing
 - OpenAI-compatible API format for consistency across providers
 - Proper error handling and logging implemented
 - Health monitoring and connection testing included